-We recognize revenue when the earnings process is complete, as evidenced by an agreement with the customer, transfer of title, and acceptance, if applicable, as well as fixed pricing and probable collectibility.
-We record pricing allowances, including discounts based on arrangements with customers, which we recognize in revenue as a reduction to both accounts receivable and net revenue.
+The Company recognizes revenue when the earnings process is complete, as evidenced by an agreement with the customer, transfer of title, and acceptance, if applicable, as well as fixed pricing and probable collectibility.
+The Company records pricing allowances, including discounts based on arrangements with customers, as a reduction to both accounts receivable and net revenue.

 When a sales arrangement contains multiple elements, the Company allocates revenue to each element based on a selling price hierarchy.
-The relative selling price for a deliverable is based on its vendor-specific objective evidence (VSOE), if available, third-party evidence (TPE), if VSOE is not available, or estimated selling price if neither VSOE nor TPE is available.
+The relative selling price for a deliverable is based on its vendor-specific objective evidence (VSOE), if available, third-party evidence (TPE), if VSOE is not available, or estimated selling price, if neither VSOE nor TPE is available.
 The Company then recognizes revenue on each deliverable in accordance with its policies for product and service revenue recognition.
 The Company is not typically able to determine VSOE or TPE, and therefore, uses estimated selling prices to allocate revenue between the elements of the arrangement.

 The Company limits the amount of revenue recognition for delivered elements to the amount that is not contingent on the future delivery of products or services or future performance obligations or subject to customer-specific cancellation rights.
 The Company evaluates each deliverable in an arrangement to determine whether they represent separate units of accounting.
 A deliverable constitutes a separate unit of accounting when it has stand-alone value, and for an arrangement that includes a general right of return relative to the delivered products or services, delivery or performance of the undelivered product or service is considered probable and is substantially controlled by the Company.
 The Company considers a deliverable to have stand-alone value if the product or service is sold separately by the Company or another vendor or could be resold by the customer.
-Further, the revenue arrangements generally do not include a general right of return relative to the deliverable is combined with the undelivered lement(s) and treated as a single unit of accounting for the purposes of allocation of the arrangement consideration and revenue recognition.
-The Company allocates the total arrangement consideration to each separable element of an arrangement inception on the basis of each unit's relative selling price.
+Further, the revenue arrangements generally do not include a general right of return relative to the delivered products.
+Where the aforementioned criteria for a separate unit of accounting are not met, the deliverable is combined with the undelivered element(s) and treated as a single unit of accounting for the purposes of allocation of the arrangement consideration and revenue recognition.
+The Company allocates the total arrangement consideration to each separable element of an arrangement based upon the relative selling price of each element.
+Allocation of the consideration is determined at arrangement inception on the basis of each unit's relative selling price.
 In instances where the Company has not established fair value for any undelivered element, revenue for all elements is deferred until delivery of the final element is completed and all recognition criteria are met.